 I hit the wrong button.
 I changed my mind.
 I didn’t know it would take this long.

-Either way, the operation needs a cancel button that should take immediate effect and quickly clean up what it can.
+Either way, the operation needs a cancel button that causes immediate effect and quickly clean up what it can.

-If it was copying or uploading a file delete what was done, for database operations rollback the transaction or for formatting a disk leave it half formatted and un-format the first sector but do it FAST.
+If it was copying or uploading a file, delete what was done.
+For database operations, rollback the transaction.
+Formatting a disk leave it half formatted and un-format the first sector but do it FAST.

-If you think the consequences are too great ask what effect forceful termination or switching off the power is going to be.
+If you think the consequences are too great, ask what effect forceful termination or switching off the power is going to be like in comparison.

 2. Leave start-up alone

-Your app might be the center of your world developing day and night – it’s not the center of mine.
+Your app might be the centre of your world developing day and night – it’s not the centre of mine.

-I might use it for a 7-8 hours a day if you’re lucky.
+I might use it for several hours a day if you’re lucky.
 That doesn’t mean I want it starting automatically unasked.

-It also doesn’t mean you can install services, background tasks or other junk that will prevent me from doing what I need when I’m in a hurry and running with a low battery.
+It also doesn’t mean you can install services, background tasks or other junk that prevents me from doing what I need when I’m in a hurry and running with a low battery.

-If you need to check for updates do it silently in background when I launch the app or add something to the Windows scheduler and don’t create an entire service.
+If you need to check for updates, do it silently in the background when I launch the app or add something to the Windows scheduler.
+Don’t create an entire service.